 The simple button layout for the heating and ventilation controls looks smart and is dead easy to use.
 These various switches and knobs all feel nice and solid, too – as do the indicator stalks and the slim metal-effect door handles.

-Besides entry-level SE-L Nav+ models, every Mazda 6 comes with leather seats as standard and some plush suede-like trim on the doors and across the centre of the dashboard with a subtle stitched pattern.
+Besides entry-level models, every Mazda 6 comes with leather seats as standard and some plush suede-like trim on the doors and across the centre of the dashboard with a subtle stitched pattern.

 You can get the Mazda 6 with a two-tone dashboard that helps prevent its cabin from looking too dark and you can replace the standard seats with some lovely light-coloured leather items, too.
 Just be aware that dark jeans can leave unsightly blue marks on their pale upholstery.

-Overall, the Mazda 6’s cabin feels more upmarket inside than the rather plain interior you get in a Vauxhall Insignia Grand Sport, but it can’t quite match the Peugeot 508’s eye-catching design.
+Overall, the Mazda 6’s cabin feels more upmarket inside than the rather plain interior you get in a Vauxhall Insignia Grand Sport, but it can’t quite match a Peugeot 508’s eye-catching design.

 Sat-nav is standard across the Mazda 6 range, but the ability to use your phone’s sat-nav app is standard too.
 Upshot is… you’ll never get lost!

 Every Mazda 6 comes with an 8-inch touchscreen infotainment system.
 That’s smaller than you’d find in the Passat, but the screen is clear and icons big enough to make navigation simple, though it could be a little quicker.
 Navigating through the menus is enhanced by a dial and supporting buttons between the driver and passenger seat, next to a physical volume knob for the stereo.